vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * One urination mid-sleep, generally in colder weather.
 The colder the weather, the earlier in my sleep I'll do the mid-sleep urination.

+  These tend to be 150 to 200 mL urinations, as only significant voiding pressure would be enough to get me up at night to urinate in the cold.

   Mid-sleep urination tended to be more common in the 2024-2025 winter and less common in the 2025-2026 winter.
 This might partly reflect differences in how cold the winters were, but might also reflect